Lightning Strikes Twice: Tampa Bay Repeats as Cup Champion

 “We didn’t get a chance to do that last year,” Stamkos said.
 “This is redemption for them to be able to spend this time with us.
 We wanted to win in Game 4.
 It didn’t work out.
 Maybe it’s a blessing in disguise we got to do it front of our amazing fans.”

-That paved the way not only for fans to roar in approval but for families to join in the celebration, something that wasn't possible in the bubble.
-Patrick Maroon became the fourth player in NHL history to win the Cup three years in a row with two teams while Kucherov joined Lemieux and Wayne Gretzky as the only players with 30-plus points in back-to-back playoffs.

-The Canadiens ran out of gas in what was an otherwise surprise playoff run for a team that opened the postseason with the worst record of the 16 qualifiers.
-Montreal rallied from a 3-1 first-round series deficit against Toronto and eliminated Winnipeg and Vegas in reaching the final round for the first time since winning the Cup in 1993.
+The Canadiens ran out of gas in what was a surprise playoff run for a team that opened the postseason with the worst record of the 16 qualifiers.

 “The resilience that we showed: just a good team to be a part of," Montreal’s Brendan Gallagher said.
 “As painful as this is right now, sometimes you need to feel this to call yourself the champion."

-Tampa Bay was without veteran forward Alex Killorn, who broke a fibula blocking a shot in Game 1 of the final.
+Tampa Bay was without veteran forward Alex Killorn, who broke his left fibula blocking a shot in Game 1 of the final, had surgery last week and still wanted to play.
 He joined his teammates for a celebration like last year but unlike it in every way.

-“It’s unbelievable, the injuries these guys are playing with, the heart these guys have, man,” forward Blake Coleman said.
-“It takes a hell of a lot to get here once. it takes even more to get here twice.
-I can’t tell you how much these guys mean to me.
-Just a hell of an effort all around and a great team win.”
+“It’s like we won two completely different Stanley Cups, and that’s what makes it extremely special for us,” coach Jon Cooper said.
+“You do one without fans and then you do one in your own building: We couldn’t have written the script any better.”

 AP Hockey Writer John Wawrow contributed to this report.